jcarouth/carouth.com/source/_posts/2012-07-01-micro-framework-and-javascript-applications.markdown

 ## Things that need fixing ##

 The first thing to address is with the abstract itself.
 Looking at __two__ micro frameworks in the code and demo portion of the talk was well simply too much content to present in a single 50-minute session. _That is 100% my mistake_.

 Other aspects that were difficult to address within the time limits are fully addressing Composer and code organization.
 I was able to push code organization tips into the sample code I provide on Github.
-My original intent was to introducte Composer as a tool to help expose and make it easier to use MicroPHP libraries and frameworks, but I can see that the abstract, as written, makes it seem like I will provide more in-depth information about Composer.
+My original intent was to introduce Composer as a tool to help expose and make it easier to use MicroPHP libraries and frameworks, but I can see that the abstract, as written, makes it seem like I will provide more in-depth information about Composer.

 The slides themselves are a resource.
 They contain highlighted code that can be used to find the important bits in the [example code](http://www.github.com/jcarouth/pomtrac) found on Github.